Where and when: UK, March 2026

 We were also given breakfast slips to fill out.
 We could have breakfast in the restaurant car, delivered to the cabin or as a takeaway.
 There was plenty of choice from a full Scottish breakfast to continental.

-I headed to the restaurant car, but it was really busy and standing room only.
+We headed to the restaurant car, but it was really busy and standing room only.
 As we already had dinner before boarding, we decided to head back to the cabin.

 Breakfast

 I had expected it to be busy, but it was remarkably quiet.
 The restaurant manager explained why.
 Overnight, the train had carried passengers for Fort William, Inverness and Aberdeen.
-Near Edinburgh, the train splits into separate sections, each continuing to its final destination with restaurant car attached.
+Near Edinburgh, the train splits into separate sections, each continuing to its final destination with a restaurant car attached.

 As we were now travelling only with Aberdeen-bound passengers, the atmosphere was far more relaxed.